dng55/Remote_sensing_CH4/README.md

 Data:
 ----------
-- Keep landsat data in same folder as python scripts, but hotspot files are in a sub-folder called "data"
+- Keep landsat data in same folder as python scripts, but hotspot files are in a sub-folder called "data".
+- Landsat 8 csv file was too big to upload to repository.
+Please download the file from my github releases to see a sample.
-- See sample folder: "Sample" for example of file setup
+- See sample folder: "Sample" for example of file setup.